Onus and standard of proof

 I am not telling you to be cautious because of any personal view I have of the [essential Crown witness].
 I told you at the outset of this summing-up that I would not express my personal opinions on the evidence.
 But in any criminal trial, where the Crown case relies solely or substantially upon the evidence of a single witness, a jury must always approach that evidence with particular caution because of the onus and standard of proof placed upon the Crown.

-I am not suggesting that you are not entitled to convict the accused upon the evidence of [essential Crown witness].
-Clearly you are entitled to do so but only after you have carefully examined the evidence and satisfied yourself that it is reliable beyond reasonable doubt.
+You are entitled to convict the accused on the evidence of [essential Crown witness] but only after you have carefully examined the evidence and satisfied yourselves that it is reliable beyond reasonable doubt.

 [3-615] Notes